-If color photography is about capturing what we see, black-and-white is about capturing how we see.
-And nothing defines black-and-white more than light and shadow.
-Strip away color, and suddenly the play between brightness and darkness becomes the entire story of your image.
+If color photography is about capturing what we see, black and white is about capturing how we see.
+And nothing defines black and white more than light and shadow.
+Strip away color and suddenly the play between brightness and darkness becomes the entire story of your image.
+This shift in perspective allows you to communicate on a deeper level by focusing on the raw building blocks of visual art.
+When you remove the distraction of hue you are left with the pure emotional impact of luminance.
+Here is how to start using light and shadow to create striking monochrome photographs.

 1. Why Light Matters More in Monochrome